 The best time visit Neyyar Dam and Wildlife Sanctuary is October to March.

-At a distance of 23 Kms from Thrissur, Peechi-Vazhani Wildlife Sanctuary is located near Peechi village.
-The sanctuary is spread between Peechi Dam and Chimmony Wildlife Sanctuary.
-It is one of the prominent places for animal lovers who visit as part of their wildlife tour packages in India.
+At a distance of 23 km from Thrissur, Peechi-Vazhani Wildlife Sanctuary is a protected sanctuary located near Peechi village.
+It is one of the prominent places of wildlife in Kerala, and among the must-include places in Thrissur sightseeing tour.

 At a distance of 34 Kms from Thrissur, Chimmony WLS is located in Echippara village, near Varandarappilly town.
 The sanctuary is spread around Chimmony Dam.
 This is one of the popular weekend getaways from Kochi and among the popular wildlife sanctuaries in India.